When Someone Dies Abroad

 EU and EEA countries

-The European Certificate of Death can simplify cross-border procedures.
-Many EU countries have well-established processes for dealing with foreign nationals, and English-speaking consular staff are usually available.
+Many EU countries can issue a multilingual standard form alongside the local death certificate, which can save on translation costs, so it is worth asking the local registrar or the consulate.
+Many EU countries also have well-established processes for dealing with foreign nationals, and English-speaking consular staff are usually available.
 Repatriation from EU countries tends to be faster and less expensive than from more distant destinations.

 USA and Canada